 Court Records are public records.
 They include a case file containing a court docket and any of the filings and documents filed in the court case.
 You can access your court records on the internet, or at Clerk of Court in the jurisdiction where the case was filed.

 Each state keeps a record of a person’s criminal background.
 These state databases are all connected so you are able to track criminal histories from another state.
 You are able to go to courthouse and check in person, or you can check online.
-You must know which county the crime occured in, and in the event that the crime was in a totally different state, you might have to pay for a more comprehensive search.
+You must know which county the crime occurred in, and in the event that the crime was in a totally different state, you might have to pay for a more comprehensive search.

 When you look up someone’s criminal record you will find out if someone has been arrested, charged, or convicted for these crimes: